Christian Education for Adults and Youth!

 Saints or Sinners Class - Learning, loving and laughing through a variety of discussion centered studies, friendship and service.
 Format is media assisted lecture and class discussion.
 Meets each Sunday morning from 11:00 am to 12:00 pm using Zoom.
 Please join us.

 The Jean Simpson Sunday School Class can be described as classic Bible Study.
 We use the resource of the Augsburg Adult Bible Studies published by Augsburg Fortress.
 The class is lecture with participant discussion.
-We just got started in March with "Justice and the Prophets".
-However, since we have missed over half of the lessons in this quarters study, we will not continue with this study throughout May.
-In June, a new quarter study will come out and we will begin there.
+We will be studying "Many Faces of Wisdom" from June through August.

 Serendipity Sunday School Class